TanukiSharp/DarkSoulsCloudSave/readme.md

 ### Backup

-However, to minimize the risks, a local save data backup feature is integrated in the application.
+A local save data backup feature is integrated in the application.

-Save data on local machine are backed up each time you restore from the cloud.
+Save data on local machine are backed up each time you restore from the cloud, to reduce the risk of losing data when local save data is overwritten by the remote save data.

 The backups are contained in the `backups` folder, in the form `<filename>_<date>_<time>.zip`, where `<date>` is `<year>-<month>-<day>` and `<time>` is `<hour_24H>-<minutes>-<seconds>-<milliseconds>`

 ![Backups](Images/readme/file_backups.png "Backups")

 Backups can accumulate quickly, so remember to clean it up from time to time.

 It is recommended to always keep at least the three last backups even if everything seems to be alright, just in case.